remult/remult/docs/docs/using-server-only-packages.md

 # Backend only code
-One of the core advantages of remult is that you write your code once and it runs both on the server and in the browser.
+One of the main advantages of remult is that you write code once and it runs both on the server and in the browser.

-Although this can useful for most cases, if you are using an npm package that only makes sense in the remult of the Node JS Server and wouldn't work in a browser, the fact that the same code "compiles" both to the server and the client can cause problems.

-When you'll build the angular project you'll get errors of `Module not found`.
+However, if you are using a library that only works on the server, the fact that the same code is bundled to the frontend can cause problems.
+For example, when you'll build an Angular project, you'll get `Module not found` errors.

-In this article we'll walk thorough such a scenario and demonstrate how it can be solved.
+In this article, we'll walk through such a scenario and how it can be solved.

-For the purpose of this example, our customer would like us to document each call to the `updatePriceOnBackend` method in a log fie.
+For this example, our customer would like us to document each call to the `updatePriceOnBackend` method in a log file.

 Our first instinct would be to add in the `products.component.ts` file an import to `fs` (Node JS file system component) and write the following code:
 ```ts{1,10}